Kyle Tucker Player Props: Astros vs. Athletics

 Athletics Pitching Rankings

-- Athletics pitchers combine to allow the third-most home runs in baseball (137 total, 1.4 per game).
+- Athletics pitchers combine to surrender the most home runs in baseball (141 total, 1.4 per game).

+- Blackburn (1-2 with a 5.48 ERA and 44 strikeouts in 42 2/3 innings pitched) gets the start for the Athletics, his ninth of the season.

+- In his most recent time out on Tuesday against the Boston Red Sox, the right-hander threw 5 2/3 innings, allowing six earned runs while surrendering nine hits.

 © 2023 Data Skrive.
 All rights reserved.